andrew222651/sqlafunccodegen/README.md

 Generate type-annotated Python functions that wrap PostgreSQL functions, using asyncpg and, optionally, SQLAlchemy.
 Like [sqlacodegen](https://github.com/agronholm/sqlacodegen)
-but for functions instead of tables.
+but for PostgreSQL functions instead of tables.

+Status: Experimental

 Benefit over PostgREST: You can call functions and execute other SQL within a transaction.